 There are many reasons to invest in production software.
 Professor Cottyn refers to a study by Aberdeen Group for industrial companies from 2010.
 This study shows that:

-50% opt for an MES because operational decisions are based on incorrect or incomplete data;
+- 50% opt for an MES because operational decisions are based on incorrect/incomplete data

 Cottyn also says that the motivation for each company is different.
 “For example, there are also many companies that want to get rid of paper in the workplace.
 For efficiency reasons, but also because we attach great importance to sustainability today.”